 On the prowl for Japanese antiques?
 Porcelain bowls?
 A superstar upholsterer?
 Let the city’s biggest names in design show you the way.

 Architect Paul Rudolph is closely associated with 23 Beekman Place, where he famously erected a modernist aerie atop a classic townhouse.
-In 1967, before he bought the building, Rudolph occupied an apartment there—a study in light and texture.

 All things new and downright gorgeous for your home.

 Hint: She was nominated for Best Actress in 1968, but lost to Katharine Hepburn, who won for Guess Who’s Coming to Dinner.

 Cathy Lerebours’s Hell’s Kitchen homage to the Old World.

 Bradford Shellhammer loves to shop, but he didn’t intend to buy a whole apartment.
 Then he found a light-filled Chelsea space that felt just right.